 However, you could almost use any steak, and it would still taste delicious.
 Depending on steak thickness, you may also need to alter the cook time.

-what cooking oil, works best when cooking meat?
+What cooking oil, works best when cooking Sheet Pan Steak Fajitas?

 Cooking oil can be a touchy subject to some.
 Some people are way more opinionated about oils, than others.
 Including me.